 2. Stain Remover

 Combined with vinegar, baking soda can pull stains out of everything from carpets to cloth diapers.
-Mother-of-one Toni L. gives the following directions for using baking soda to remove stains: "Put a good amount of baking soda on the stain, then spray/sprinkle some white vinegar over the baking soda.
+Toni L. gives the following directions for using baking soda to remove stains: "Put a good amount of baking soda on the stain, then spray/sprinkle some white vinegar over the baking soda.
 It will go really bubbly and smell very strongly of vinegar.
 Put in the wash and ta-da!
 Stain gone."